knowthelist/fhem-tablet-ui/README.md

 - **data-value**: show the value in a text box (default 'false')
 - **data-width**: width for horizontal sliders (default '120px', for mini '60px')
 - **data-height**: height for vertical sliders (default '120px', for mini '60px')
-- **class**     : mini, horizontal, negated, textvalue, tap,big,bigger,large
+- **class**     : mini, horizontal, negated, textvalue, FS20, tap, big, bigger, large

 The slider supports tap to target only if the CSS class 'tap' is added.
+$v is a placeholder for the numeric value, it will be replaced be the real value at runtime. class 'FS20' convert values 0-100 to values which are excepted by FS20 dimmers.

 ####Level widgets
 - **data-get**  : name of the reading to get from FHEM (default 'STATE')